alanphilip/Clothing_Store_API/Readme.md

 All cloth items are stored in clothes.json.
 On app startup, the file is loaded into memory.
 New items are appended and saved automatically.

 # Future Enhancements
-Add filtering by price or type
+Add filtering by price or type.

-Implement update/delete endpoints
+Implement update/delete endpoints.

-Switch to a database (e.g., SQLite or PostgreSQL)
+Switch to a database (e.g., SQLite or PostgreSQL).

 Add authentication and user roles

 # Author